 - United Nations Convention on the Rights of Persons with Disabilities.

 - New Zealand Curriculum

 - Te Marautanga o Aotearoa (curriculum for Māori-medium settings).

 The New Zealand Schools Trustees Association (NZSTA) website provides guidance on effective governance and building inclusive schools.
-It outlines the responsibilities of school boards of trustees to lead inclusive schools.
+It outlines the responsibilities of school boards to lead inclusive schools.

-Board webinars can assist your board of trustees to prioritise aspirations for students with diverse learning needs.
+Board webinars can assist your board to prioritise aspirations for students with diverse learning needs.

 We’ve created a catalogue listing many of the resources available to support schools and boards.

 Our Inclusive Education website has a collection of practical ‘how to’ guides aimed at supporting teachers and school leaders to meet the diverse needs of all learners.